NeutrinoCorp/quark/README.md

 One might want to take advantage of specific features like _Apache Kafka's_ `Consumer Group` as this might help to process messages one-at-the-time.

-Setting up this is also pretty straight foward using the default `mux/router` by setting the `Group` attribute.
+This can be done using the default `mux` by setting the `Group` attribute.

 By default, Quark uses `Partition Consumer` when using Apache Kafka.